Up to 50% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Measure a seat you already tolerate (depth, height) and shop within that range.
+• Measure a seat you already tolerate and bring those depth and height numbers with you.

-• Choose feel first: slow contour for lounging, quicker response for frequent movement.
+• Choose feel first: slow contouring for long lounging, quicker response for frequent movement.

-• Confirm support: ask what’s under the memory foam and test the edge and corner for collapse.
+• Confirm support: ask what sits under the memory foam and test the edge and corner for collapse.

-• Plan for heat/odor: breathable fabric, airflow-friendly build, and a ventilation period.
+• Plan for heat and odor: breathable fabric, airflow, and a ventilation period matter.

 • Protect the purchase: buy only with a return window long enough to live with it.